 The poor 9-seeds.
 First they play against a team (the 8-seed in their region) that should be a fairly even match.
 Not an easy win and there’s no fanfare if they do win.
 Then, if they win, they have to face the 1-seed in the very next round.
 Only the 13-16 seeds reach the Sweet 16 less frequently than the 8- and 9-seeds.
-Actually, 9-seeds have the same number of Sweet 16 appearances as 13-seeds.
+In fact, 9-seeds only have two more Sweet 16 appearances than 13-seeds.
 Overall, 9-seeds have had a slight upper hand in their series against the 8-seeds.
 In the last decade, however, the trend has reversed and the 8-seeds have been a little bit more successful.
 In an evenly matched series, though, you’d expect streaks and trends to go back and forth a little.

 Feats of Strength

 - The only two 9-seeds to make a Final 4 run are:

 - 2013: Wichita State

 - All four 9-seeds have advanced to the Second Round five times (’89, ’94, ’99, ’01, and ’19)

 - Only twice did none of the 9-seeds advance (’02 and ‘15)